 In Tennessee, Medicaid is called TennCare.
-TennCare CHOICES is the program that pays for long-term care in a nursing facility, an assisted living facility, or at home (click here for more information).
+TennCare CHOICES is the program that pays for long-term care in a nursing facility, assisted living facility, or at home.

 TennCare is for Tennesseans who fit into certain categories, including uninsured women under age 65 who need treatment for breast and cervical cancer (must meet eligibility requirements).
 Anyone receiving SSI is automatically eligible for TennCare.
 Even if you are not eligible for SSI now, you may be eligible for TennCare if you received both Social Security and SSI in at least one month after April 1977.
-Legal Aid of East TN has information about this eligibility.
+Legal Aid of East TN has eligibility information.
 There are additional TennCare categories for some children and families with children.
-Children and pregnant women with high medical bills are also eligible for TennCare.
-This type of TennCare is called “Medicaid Spend Down.”
+Children and pregnant women with high medical bills also are eligible for TennCare in a program called “Medicaid Spend Down.”

 When you enroll in TennCare, you may choose a Managed Care Organization (MCO).
-If you are an SSI beneficiary or if you don’t choose an MCO, you will be assigned to an MCO.
-You may change MCOs once within the initial 45 days from the date of the letter informing you of your MCO assignment.
+If you are an SSI beneficiary or if you don’t choose an MCO, you will be assigned to one.
+You may change MCOs once within the initial 45 days of the date of the assignment letter.
 You also have the opportunity to change MCOs one month each year (July, in East Tennessee).
-For a list of the TennCare MCOs that serve Knox County click here.
+For a list of TennCare MCOs that serve Knox County see Medical Insurance and Financing.

-Before you choose your TennCare plan, think about which doctor, hospital, and pharmacy you want, as well as what other medical services you need.
-Check with each MCO to learn which services are provided under that plan (for example, eye and dental care, geriatric assessment).
-Check with all of your health-care providers to learn which MCO plans they accept.
-Choose the MCO that offers the greatest number of services that you need and the doctor, hospital, and pharmacy you prefer.
+Before choosing a TennCare plan, think about desired doctor, hospital, and pharmacy, as well as other necessary medical services.
+Check with each MCO to learn which services are provided–for example, eye and dental care, geriatric assessment).
+Check with all health-care providers to learn which MCO plans they accept.
+Choose the MCO that offers the greatest number of needed services and the doctor, hospital, and pharmacy you prefer.

-TennCare MCOs must provide transportation for people signed up with their plan who do not have transportation to medical services.
-Call your MCO to get instructions about arranging transportation.
-Arrangements must always be made in advance, sometimes as much as five days ahead.
+TennCare MCOs must provide transportation for plan members who do not have transportation to medical services.
+Call your MCO to get instructions about arrangements, which must be made in advance, sometimes as many as five days.
 Even in an emergency, call your MCO for instructions about obtaining transportation.

 TennCare provides pharmacy benefits to eligible enrollees.
-However, enrollees who also have Medicare receive their pharmacy benefits through Medicare Part D. Enrollees should contact the Family Assistance Center with questions.
+However, enrollees who also have Medicare receive pharmacy benefits through Medicare Part D. Enrollees should contact the Tennessee Health Connection with questions.

-If you or a family member has a problem with medical services under TennCare, begin by reporting the problem to the MCO; if in a nursing home, begin with the administrator.
-If the problem is not resolved, call the TennCare Information Line (page 135).
-If you need further assistance, call the TennCare Advocacy Program (page 134).
+If you or a family member have a problem with medical services under TennCare, report it to the MCO; if in a nursing home, begin with the administrator.
+If the problem is not resolved, call the Tennessee Health Connection.
+If you need further assistance, other possible resources are the TennCare Advocacy Program and the TennCare Solutions Unit.
 Whenever you write or mail anything to TennCare, keep a copy and get proof of mailing from the post office or send it by certified mail, return receipt requested.
 You then have proof that the document was mailed and received.

-If you are helping a family member and do not know whether he or she is on TennCare, or which plan he or she is enrolled in, call the TennCare Information Line; they can tell you.
+If you are helping a family member and do not know if he or she has TennCare, or, if so, which plan, call the Tennessee Health Connection for assistance.

-TennCare MCOs are responsible for providing mental health services, including substance abuse treatment, to their enrollees.
-The Mental Health Association of East TN will provide information about TennCare’s coverage of mental health services and will help to advocate or resolve problems.
+TennCare MCOs are responsible for providing mental health services, including substance abuse treatment, to enrollees.
+Some of the organizations listed under Medical Insurance & Financing can provide information about TennCare’s coverage of mental health services and can help to advocate or resolve problems.

-- CoverKids provides comprehensive coverage for children ages 18 and younger with household income up to 250 percent of federal poverty level.
-The applicant must have been without health coverage for a period of three months (a “Go Bare” provision), except for newborns up to four months of age.
+- CoverKids provides comprehensive coverage for children 18 and under with household income up to 250 percent of federal poverty level.
+The applicant must have been without health coverage for a period of three months (“Go Bare” provision), except for newborns up to four months of age.
 Maternity coverage is available for pregnant women who meet other eligibility criteria.

 - CoverRx is a discount program, not insurance, that provides affordable medication for the uninsured.
-CoverRx provides prescription assistance to Tennessee residents age 19 to 64 with household incomes below 250 percent of the federal poverty level ($57,625 for a family of four as of March 1, 2012).
-The program is not available to anyone with prescription drug coverage (including Medicare, TennCare or employment-based coverage.)
+CoverRx provides prescription assistance to Tennessee residents ages 19 to 64 with household incomes below 250 percent of the federal poverty level.
+The program is not available to anyone with prescription drug coverage (including Medicare, TennCare, or employment-based coverage).
 Participants have copayments based on income guidelines.